AmaniAli95/billplz-onpay-transaction-scraper/README.md

 ```bash
 python main.py
 ```
-The script will handle everything, from logging into your Billplz account to downloading data, conducting thorough analysis, and saving the result
+The script will handle everything, from logging into your Billplz and Onpay account to downloading data, conducting thorough analysis, and saving the result

 ## Function Structure